rsyncOSX/RsyncOSXdocs/content/about/_index.md

 date = "2020-04-26"
 description = "About RsyncOSX"
 +++
-My name is Thomas and I am the developer of RsyncOSX.
 The development of RsyncOSX commenced in January 2016 as a project to learn Swift.
 The first version was released in March 2016.
 If you like using RsyncOSX please consider giving me a star on the GitHub repository.
 Every single star is a motivation for me to continue developing and keep the apps updated for the latest version of macOS.

 ### Issues, missing features and enhancements